8 Goldfish Myths & Misconceptions: Are the Rumors Real?

 2. Goldfish Do Not Need Big Aquariums

-Goldfish thrive in big aquariums and ponds if it is large enough.
-If you are unable to keep your goldfish in a pond, they can thrive in a large rectangular fish tank.
-The average fancy goldfish grows between 6 to 10 inches in size, while a common goldfish can grow to 12 inches in size.
+Goldfish thrive in big aquariums and ponds if they are large and numerous enough.
+That said, if you are unable to keep your goldfish in a pond, they can thrive in a large rectangular fish tank.
+The average fancy goldfish grows between 6 to 8 inches in size, while a common goldfish can grow to around 12 inches in size.

 Yes, this size can take years to achieve, but it shows just how big these fish can get.